HandsOnDataViz/book/docs/HandsOnDataViz.md

 components, and how GeoJSON is different from Shapefiles and other geographical data formats.

-With our tutorials, you will learn how to convert or draw your own layer of map polygons or polylines on top of satellite imagery using [the GeoJson.io tool](geojsonio.html), and also how to edit geospatial data and join it with spreadsheet data using [the Mapshaper tool](mapshaper.html).
+With our tutorials, you will learn how to [find geographic boundaries in GeoJSON format](find-geojson.html), convert or draw your own layer of map polygons or polylines on top of satellite imagery using [the GeoJson.io tool](geojsonio.html), and also how to edit geospatial data and join it with spreadsheet data using [the Mapshaper tool](mapshaper.html).
 Both are powerful, web-based open-source geodata